ngs-docs/angus/introduction-to-R-and-dataframes.md

 ```

 this will take a long time to run - while it's running you can switch to
-the RSTudio Web tab in your browser and start working with R!
+the RStudio Web tab in your browser and start working with R!

 ## Learn!